PEEC-Nature-Youth-Group/PumaGuard/README.md

 Please visit <https://extreme-lion-challenge.readthedocs.io/> for more information.

+## Hackroberfest 2024

+This repository is participating in [Hacktoberfest 2024](https://hacktoberfest.com/).

 ## Local Development Environment

 A local development environment can be created by using the `poetry` tool, which